Srisairam9881/My-Task-Manager/README.md

 * After user signup completed
 * Then He can acces this application
 * user login in application
-* user can access user-dashboard
+* user can access user-dashboard and rest of operations
 *
 ###